dingbat/dhuserdefaults/readme.md

 How do I use this thing?
 --------------

+Drop the sources into your project.
+(If you're using ARC, you'll need to disable it for DHUserDefaults.
+Go to your active target, select "Build Phases", and add `-fno-objc-arc` to `DHUserDefaultsTests.m` in the "Compile Sources" section.)

-Drop the sources into your project and define a category for **DHUserDefaults** in a .h file:
+Define a category for **DHUserDefaults** in a .h file:

 ```objc
 #import "DHUserDefaults.h"